 1. Draw a basic org chart structure e.g. using PowerPoint SmartArt diagram

-The MS Office SmartArt is a basic easy tool for creating various diagrams such as hierarchies, processes or cycles.
-However, default SmartArt looks not very attractive.
+The MS Office SmartArt is a basic easy tool for creating various diagrams such as hierarchies, processes, or cycles.
+However, the default SmartArt looks not very attractive.
 Therefore with some additional tweaks, we will show you, how you can create neat organizational infographics.

 To create the SmartArt object, open the menu (Insert -> SmartArt), go through variants and choose one that suits you best.
 In the case of drawing a company structure, it’s a hierarchical tree diagram.